Contact Us

 Three young people kayaking int the sea around Dalkey Island

-🍻 Now that you've built up an appetite, head over to the Magpie Inn for friendly service, good food and a superb beer selection.
+๐Ÿป Now that you've built up an appetite, head over to one of the various traditional pubs on Dalkey's main streets for good food, friendly conversation and superb beer.

 5. Bray